The Seasonal Slow Living Way to Welcome Autumn

 7. Shift What You Eat

 The last thing that I’ll mention that I like to do as the season changes is to begin to shift what I am eating - I’ve been noticing some winter squash pop up at the farmers markets, but I’ve held off on buying any, because I like to enjoy the last of the foods I associate with summer while the weather is warm - melons, green beans, summer squash.
-But I think this week, I’ll go ahead and get some of the winter squash.
-I like to think of moving toward warmer, denser, foods - you can contrast a summer squash with a winter one if you think about it.
-I kind of like soups year round, but this time of year, I like them to begin to be a littler heartier.
-Roasted root vegetables or baked sweet potatoes are other things I begin to really crave this time of year.
+This week though, I think I’ll go ahead and get some of the winter squash.

 Leave a comment